Category Archives: German Royals

 • Princess Elisabeth of Schaumburg-Lippe (1908 – 1933), married (1) Benvenuto Hauptmann, no children, divorced (2) Baron Johann Herring von Frankensdorff, had one son and one daughter

-Upon his father’s death on April 29, 1911, Adolf became the reigning Prince of Schaumburg-Lippe.
+When his father died on April 29, 1911, Adolf became the reigning Prince of Schaumburg-Lippe.
 During Adolf’s reign, the huge Bückeburg Mausoleum (link in German) was built between 1911 and 1915 on the Bückeburg Palace grounds to replace the Princely Mausoleum at the St. Martini Church in Stadthagen (links in German) as the family burial site.
 Adolf’s father was the first in the family to be buried there.
 After the defeat of the German Empire in World War I, Adolf II was forced to abdicate on November 15, 1918, and the Principality of Schaumburg-Lippe became the Free State of Schaumburg-Lippe.
 Adolf was exiled from the Free State of Schaumburg-Lippe and lived in the Brionian Islands, then Italy, now in Croatia.

 Ellen von Bischoff-Korthaus